 role in the lab: Postdoctoral Research Fellow (2019–2020)

-current: Assistant Professor and Principal Research Technologist, Mayo Clinic Medical Genome Facility (MGF)
+next position: Assistant Professor and Principal Research Technologist, Mayo Clinic Medical Genome Facility (MGF)

 Jin-Sung played a key role in launching the immunophenotyping branch of our group.
 His work led to two lead-author papers (Jang et al., Scientific Reports, 2020; and Enninga* and Jang* et al., American Journal of Reproductive Immunology, 2020) and one middle-author paper.
 He is currently the co-director of the Mayo Clinic Medical Genomics Facility Genome Analysis Core (Mayo GAC).
 At GAC, Jin Sung develops, test-runs, and troubleshoots sequencing-based technologies used by researchers at Mayo Clinic, and also serves as an advisor/collaborator/co-Investigator to various Mayo Clinic faculty on next-gen sequencing projects.